 Items to Store

 - Baking soda: typically stores for a very long time (indefinitely), but it can be used for other things besides leavening.
 Be sure and check expiration dates.
+Another item that is best used when fresh.

 - White sugar: stores indefinitely.
 It may clump, but you can break up the clumps with a spoon or fork.